Carreau/phd-dissertation/parts/part4.rst

 Introduction
 *************

 ..
 Todo::
     check text
     change figure

 We have seen that in cells the actin cytoskeleton is a key component to form structures like the actin cortex that serve to transmit forces and gives cells mechanical rigidity.
-In order to drive shape changes cells regulate the mechanical properies of the sub-micrometer thick actin cortex that is found beneath the membrane :cite:`Clarke2013`.
+In order to drive shape changes cells regulate the mechanical properties of the sub-micrometer thick actin cortex that is found beneath the membrane :cite:`Clarke2013`.
 The dynamics of the actin cortex drives cell shape changes :cite:`Salbreux2012b` and the presence of the molecular motor myosin 2 plays a fundamental role for the tension of the acto-myosin cortex :cite:`Tinevez2009`.
 Cortical tension can be measured on cells to vary between 50 and 4000 pN/µm depending the activity of actin and myosin.
 These changes of the cortical tension are also affected by cell-cell adhesions :cite:`Maitre2012` which have been shown to play a main role in cell sorting.

 Recently, such acto-myosin cortices have been reconstructed on cell-sized liposomes :cite:`Carvalho2013a` which showed that the attachment of the actin cortex to the membrane plays a crucial role in the behavior and contractility of the acto-myosin network.

-In the present study, I collaborated with Kévin Carvalho and Joël Lemière to further extend the previously developped system :cite:`Carvalho2013a` witht he aim to monitor the cortical tension changes in a biomimetic actin cortex formed on liposomes.
+In the present study, I collaborated with Kévin Carvalho and Joël Lemière to further extend the previously developed system :cite:`Carvalho2013a` with the aim to monitor the cortical tension changes in a biomimetic actin cortex formed on liposomes.
 My principal contribution was the analysis of the 3D data that was acquired using Spinning Disk Microscopy.
-For the analysis I developped a novel method to get an precise and unbiased measure of the geometrical parameter.
+For the analysis I developed a novel method to get an precise and unbiased measure of the geometrical parameter.

 To determine the role of cortical tension in cells, recent work used cell doublets :cite:`Maitre2012`.
-Here we form similar doublets from liposomes around which we polymerize an actin cortex `in vitro` (REF RO FIGURE 5.1).
+Here we form similar doublets from liposomes around which we polymerize an actin cortex `in vitro` (:num:`Fig #fig1a`).
 The shape changes of these liposome doublets allow the time dependent monitoring of cortical tension in a non-invasive way.
-In this project we hence develop a method for the precise aquisision of doublet deformation in order to determine accurately the increase of tension induced by the injection of myosin motor on the preformed actin cortex.
+In this project we hence develop a method for the precise acquisition of doublet deformation in order to determine accurately the increase of tension induced by the injection of myosin motor on the preformed actin cortex.

 Experimental description